stemx2025/stemx2025.github.io/README.md

 - [w3schools bash tutorial](https://www.w3schools.com/bash/bash_getstarted.php)

-- [roadmap.sh](https://roadmap.sh/)  (A complete list of everything about computing that you can learn.
-Yes, even Game Development, but be warned, that's 10 times more math than regular old business IT work.)
+- [roadmap.sh](https://roadmap.sh/): A complete list of everything about computing that you can learn.
+This includes the usual technical roles, but also roles like business analysts, video game developers, AI security analysts [red-teaming](https://en.wikipedia.org/wiki/Red_team), and more.

-- [Pragmatic Progammer](https://en.wikipedia.org/wiki/The_Pragmatic_Programmer) (Great book.
+- [Pragmatic Progammer](https://en.wikipedia.org/wiki/The_Pragmatic_Programmer): Great book.
 I suggest reading this right before graduating college.
-Worth having on your shelf to lend to mentees.)
+Worth having on your shelf to lend to mentees.

+- [O'reilly Book recommendations](https://learning.oreilly.com/playlists/866d2bbe-6588-4f0c-8593-7b9fb3ece7b0/): For advanced readers.
+This is a recommended reading list that I send to my professional colleagues.
+Pragmatic Programmer is only the first book in the list.